Mick Kern’s Favourite Stanley Cup Final Series of All-Time

 - 1989 Flames over Canadiens in 6

 The great thing about lists, no, make that the annoying thing about lists is that pretty much only the person compiling said list will agree with said list.
 So it’s said.
 For example, look at the NHL Top 100 Players of All-Time list that made the rounds back at the beginning of the year.
-There’s still people incensed that their pet player was not on that list.
+There are still people incensed that their pet player was not on that list.
 Answer?
 Make your own list.
 Which I did, and that just served to incense people further.
 Which is a fun thing to do, because if you really want to work yourself up into a self-righteous lather over someone else’s subjective stylings, well, then, enjoy the lather.

 With the 2017 Stanley Cup Final currently underway between the Nashville Predators and the defending Cup champion Pittsburgh Penguins, memories come flooding in from past Finals.
 Having watched every Stanley Cup Final since 1970, more than a few times I’ve been asked what the best ones were.